 This reed bed was created alongside a connection into the River Cole, which was identified as being of poor quality.
 A basin was hollowed out of the gravelly soil and planted with reeds and other wetland plants.
 The channel has been deflected into the new water body so that natural filtration will help to remove pollutants before it connects into the river.

 Reeds emerge in spring 2019

 Meriden Park Wetland Improvements

 The weir beneath the footbridge has been removed so that the brook is naturalised to flow freely through the park.
-Along parts of the banks there are temporary plastic piling sheets to reinforce and establish the new bank.
-These will be removed in 2020.
+Along parts of these banks there are temporary plastic piling sheets to reinforce and establish the new bank.
+These will also be removed in 2020.

 Hatchford Brook, Olton Jubilee Park

 Hatchford Brook in its section through Olton Jubilee Park was heavily engineered in the 1980s, resulting in a uniform channel with steep banks and straight sides.
 The aim of this project was to re-naturalise the brook to improve the morphology and water quality of the brook, and increase biodiversity.